 In a letter to President-Elect Biden, APG recommends three key strategies to help his administration improve the quality of and access to our nation’s healthcare services: Accelerating budget-based prospective payment models, strengthening the Medicare Advantage program, and lowering healthcare costs through drug pricing reform and encouraging more at-home and ambulatory patient care.

 “APG looks forward to working with President Biden and his administration as he focuses on improving healthcare for all Americans,” said Don Crane, APG President and CEO.
-“The do this, we must keep driving the momentum toward value-based care by using a budget-based prospective payment model.
+“To do this, we must keep driving the momentum toward value-based care by using a budget-based prospective payment model.
 This will create a stronger healthcare system by lowering costs and improving care.
 Our country’s unsustainable healthcare costs are largely due to the antiquated fee-for-service payment system.”

 The three main strategies recommended by APG: